-India rejects Pakistan’s claims that it was behind Lahore blast, calls it ‘baseless propaganda’
+‘Baseless propaganda’: India rejects Pakistan’s claims that it was behind Lahore blast

 Three people were killed in the car bomb blast near Jamaat-ud-Dawa chief Hafiz Saeed’s house on June 23.